Fertilising your house plants: everything you need to know

 Past that, you don’t really need any specialist equipment – it’s just your usual watering routine with a bit of fertiliser added in.
 I would just be a wee bit more careful with, say, the plants in carpeted rooms, because some fertilisers do stain/will make your house smell like fish.

-How to fertilise your house plants
+How to fertilise your houseplants

 Should you vary fertilisers?